rwblokzijl/Msc-thesis-EuroToken/thesis.md

 network and regulations.
 By maintaining the transaction history of each user on their own personal blockchain we decouple the transaction at the point of trade from the validation of the transaction.
-This allows transactions to happen off-line, with the potential to be expanded to a disaster proof currency that allows users to trade digital currency without internet connectivity.
+This allows transactions to happen offline, with the potential to be expanded to a disaster proof currency that allows users to trade digital currency without internet connectivity.

 We ensure price stability the same way as the psychical euro.
 By allowing the